yizhoucc/ffsb/system exam.md

 ## what is flexor extensor reflex
 <!-- https://nba.uth.tmc.edu/neuroscience/m/s3/chapter02.html -->

+### for the second part, explain what is happening at the circuit level.
+What is happening with excitation or inhibition to modify the reflex?
+What do you think the descending commands are actually doing, specifically what are they doing to the reflex?

 flexor extensor reflex is combining the flexor reflex on one side of the body to retract foot when hitting something painful, with the cross extensor reflex to keep the balance and not fall down.

 in the flexor reflex, the pain receptor at foot, let say left foot, goes to the dorsol root ganglion at left side of spinal cord.